“An organic substance present in the nucleus of a living cell helps in storing and transferring information is known as the nucleic acid.”

-The nucleic acid in the form of either DNA or RNA is present in all cells in all organism on the planet earth, no one can live without it.
+The nucleic acid in the form of either DNA or RNA is present in all cells in all organisms on the planet earth, no one can live without it.

-The nucleic acid is a complex molecule contains a long chain of biomolecules, organic in nature. it is made up of millions of monomer units, we can say that “nucleic acid is a biopolymer”.
+The nucleic acid is a complex molecule contains a long chain of organic biomolecules.
+It is made up of millions of monomer units, we can say that “nucleic acid is a biopolymer”.

-The nucleic acid is a long chain of nucleotides called polynucleotide chain which encodes a particular protein.
+The nucleic acid is a long chain of nucleotides known as polynucleotide chain which encodes a particular protein.

 The monomer of nucleic acid:

 Obviously, the monomer of nucleic acid is a single unit of nucleotide.